anchenayres/21100284_project_term_1/README copy.md

 <!-- here you will add things like wireframing, data structure planning, anything that shows your process.
 You need to include images-->
 ## Concept Process

 The `Conceptual Process` is the set of actions, activities and research that was done when starting this project.
+For the conceptual process Pinterest was my best friend.
+I used this app to save all my ideas and explorations around specific UI Designs.
+I also watched YouTube videos of people creating various dashboards in javascript.

 ### Ideation